qouteall/qouteall-blog/Cognitive-biases.md

 > — _Think, fast and slow_

 Note that the famous "age priming" effect (walk more slowly after reminding aging concepts) failed to be replicated.

-Telling lie too many times may make the liar believe the lie themselves internally.
-When the liar want to persuade others, the liar make up reasoning for the lie, which may prime the liar into believing the lie themselves.

 The placebo effect is also possibly related with priming.